-During the program, the Restoration Stewards and their teams are supported to further develop their project and become ambassadors at both global and local levels.
-Globally, the Restoration Stewards share their journey in a series of vlogs and blogs documenting their stories of inspiration and challenges and participate in different international events to showcase their work.
-Locally, they are sparking a restoration movement, creating pathways to connect, share, learn, and act for more sustainable landscapes.
+During the program, the Restoration Stewards and their teams are supported to further develop their project and serve as ambassadors at both global and local levels.
+Globally, the Restoration Stewards share their journeys in a series of vlogs and blogs documenting their stories of inspiration and challenges and participate in different international events to showcase their work.
+Locally, they are sparking a restoration movement, mobilizing local communities and creating pathways to connect, share, learn, and act for livelihoods and landscapes.